KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 <Image align="center" border={true} caption="Manage Branded Domains" src="https://files.readme.io/a4ad7fef6b3c58d079a57876f5c3d45be43447b1298499d715bdf28d0e2dbafd-Manage_Branded_Domains.gif" />

-* **Set as Default**: You can set any verified domain as the default.
+* **Set as Default**: You can set one verified domain as the default for WhatsApp, SMS, and RCS, and a different verified domain as the default for Email.
 This domain is automatically used for wrapping and tracking links in SMS, WhatsApp, RCS, and Email campaigns (including template buttons).
 You can override it per campaign when creating new ones.

 * **Edit**:  You can edit the nickname of the domain.
 Additionally, for WhatsApp/SMS & RCS campaigns, you can set a custom 404 error page (except for system defaults).